4G: IMT-2000 compliant 4G standards

 As of October 2010, ITU-R Working Party 5D approved two industry-developed technologies (LTE Advanced and WirelessMAN-Advanced) for inclusion in the ITU's International Mobile Telecommunications Advanced program (IMT-Advanced program), which is focused on global communication systems that will be available several years from now.

 LTE Advanced

-LTE Advanced (Long Term Evolution Advanced) is a candidate for IMT-Advanced standard, formally submitted by the 3GPP organization to ITU-T in the fall 2009, and expected to be released in 2013.
-The target of 3GPP LTE Advanced is to reach and surpass the ITU requirements.
+LTE Advanced (Long Term Evolution Advanced) is a candidate for IMT-Advanced standard, formally submitted by the 3GPP organization to ITU-T in the fall 2009, and as of 2013 has been released to the public.The target of 3GPP LTE Advanced is to reach and surpass the ITU requirements.
 LTE Advanced is essentially an enhancement to LTE.
 It is not a new technology, but rather an improvement on the existing LTE network.
 This upgrade path makes it more cost effective for vendors to offer LTE and then upgrade to LTE Advanced which is similar to the upgrade from WCDMA to HSPA.
 LTE and LTE Advanced will also make use of additional spectrums and multiplexing to allow it to achieve higher data speeds.
 Coordinated Multi-point Transmission will also allow more system capacity to help handle the enhanced data speeds.